rclone/rclone/docs/content/docs.md

 the directory name passed to `--backup-dir` to store the old files, or you might want to pass `--suffix` with today's date.

+### --bind string ###

+Local address to bind to for outgoing connections.
+This can be an IPv4 address (1.2.3.4), an IPv6 address (1234::789A) or host name.
+If the host name doesn't resolve or resoves to more than one IP address it will give an error.

 ### --bwlimit=BANDWIDTH_SPEC ###

 This option controls the bandwidth limit.
 Limits can be specified